KarelVerschraegen/KarelVerschraegen/README.md

 # Hi there 👋

 ## About me :man:

 I'm Karel Verschraegen, a full stack TypeScript developer passionate about React and frontend development in general.
-I am currently working at [Cheqroom](https://cheqroom.com/) where I primarily focus on TypeScript, React, NestJS, GraphQL and MongoDB.
+I am currently working at [Aikido](https://aikido.dev) where I primarily focus on Vue, PHP and MySQL.

 - :house: Belgium
 - :seedling: Interested in Remix, Vite, SolidJS, Rust, ...